|

 Number

-118 is a mammoth building which takes up a whole block and one side
+is a elephantine building which takes up a whole block and one side

 of Ploshchad Vosstaniya (formerly Znamenskaya).
-Built in the mid
+Built in the late

-1840's by the architect A. Gemilian on the site of a former elephant
+1840's by the architect A. P. Gemilian on the site of a former elephant

 yard for Count Frederick Stenbock-Fermor (the owner of the Passage),